critical-technical-practice/critical-technical-practice.github.io/index.md

 Some examples of critical technical practice are listed on the [Example](example.md) page.
 The methods of conducting critical technical practice is in the [Method](method.md) page.

-If you are interested in carrying out critical technical practice in your own work, or contributing to this initiative to co-develop [methods and tools for critical technical practice] (method.md), please consider:
+If you are interested in carrying out critical technical practice in your own work, or contributing to this initiative to co-develop [methods and tools for critical technical practice](method.md), please consider:
 1. joining the online slack community,
 2. joining our ongoing [working group](working_group).
 We hope to accumulate more collective efforts to push forward this initiative, which aims to make our technical work more scientifically rigorous, responsible, meaningful, and beneficial to stakeholders and the public.